YehudaShapira/xv6-explained/Explanations.md

 When I say "kernel", I mean the operating system.
 This is the mother of all programs that hogs the computer to itself and manages all the other programs and how they access the computer resources (such as memory, registers, time (that is, who runs when), etc.).

-The kernel also keeps control over the "mode" bit (in the `%ps` register), which marks whether current commands are running in user-mode (and therefore canӴ do all kinds of privileged stuff) or kernel-mode (and therefore can do whatever it wants).
+The kernel also keeps control over the "mode" bit (in the `%cs` register), which marks whether current commands are running in user-mode (and therefore can't do all kinds of privileged stuff) or kernel-mode (and therefore can do whatever it wants).

 ###*Boot*
 The processor (that is, the actual computer) does not know what operating system is installed, what it looks like, or how large it is.